 Today, with more than 34 million people living with HIV worldwide, USAID is a key partner in the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), the largest and most diverse HIV and AIDS prevention, care and treatment initiative in the world.

 As a result of PEPFAR, USAID and other implementing partners have:

-- Supported more than 11 million pregnant women with HIV testing and counseling and provided prevention of mother-to-child transmission (PMTCT) services to more than 750,000 HIV-positive women.
-As a result approximately 230,000 infants were born free of HIV.
+- Supported more than 12.8 million pregnant women with HIV testing and counseling and provided prevention of mother-to-child transmission (PMTCT) services to more than 780,000 HIV-positive women.
+As a result, 95 percent of these babies were born HIV-free.

-- Supported approximately 2 million male circumcision procedures worldwide cumulatively.
+- Supported approximately 4.2 million voluntary medical male circumcision procedures in east and southern Africa.

 It Takes A Village.
 Empowering Communities to Fight HIV: Read about USAID's long history in working with communities in combating HIV and AIDS.

 Reflections and Impressions from AIDS 2012: Read our insights from last year's conference in D.C.

 Subscribe to *Inside OHA, a quarterly newsletter for USAID's Office of HIV/AIDS staff and our implementing partners.